jaykru/exit-chess/README.md

 # Root-Parallel Expert Iteration in C++

-This is a fast, [root-parallel](https://dke.maastrichtuniversity.nl/m.winands/documents/multithreadedMCTS2.pdf) C++ implementation of the Expert Iteration algorithm proposed by Anthony et al. The implementation is generic in a choice of a Markov decision process as well as your choice of an "apprentice".
+This is a fast, [root-parallel](https://dke.maastrichtuniversity.nl/m.winands/documents/multithreadedMCTS2.pdf) C++ implementation of the Expert Iteration algorithm proposed by Anthony et al. The implementation is generic in a choice of a Markov decision process as well as your choice of an *apprentice*.

 The current version of the program presents a UCI interface to be used with Lichess as a chess bot.
 The apprentice used in the chess bot is a trivial one, which evaluates every state to 0 and performs no training.
 With the trivial apprentice, the Expert Iteration algorithm degenerates to plain Monte-Carlo Tree Search.
 Even with pure MCTS, the program has managed to beat a human player :) A better apprentice model is in progress.